Saucony Omni 16 Review Facts

 as the underfoot does not support aggressive, uneven terrain.

 Omni 16 supports the runner in a variety of different ways.
 Most notable is the arch support in the Sauc-Fit midsole.
 This material molds to fit the foot and helps support runners who need added arch support.
 Additionally, the upper is flexible and adapts to the shape of the foot to support the foot through the entire gait cycle.
+Some runners considered these to be a good choice for Saucony shoes for flat feet

 While the price of this shoe is relatively high, it is actually only slightly higher than other stability shoes of the same quality level as the Saucony Omni 16.
 While this shoe might be a little more expensive, it comes from a trusted brand that has been making durable, reliable shoes for over 100 years.
 Reviewers reported that this shoe is more than worth the slightly higher price tag.